 Imagine yourself as a plant for just a moment.

-Are the conditions optimal for your development?
-Do you have all that you need to be on the continuum of health and flourishing growth?
+Are the conditions optimal for your mental growth?
+Do you have all that you need to be mentally confident, emotionally flexible, relationally strong, and spiritually nourished?

 Take a look at your internal and external environment.
 Are both conducive to your mental and emotional enhancement?
 If you are not sure, today is a good day to explore where you are planted, and what the conditions are.